 “One finger cannot lift a pebble”.

 The different ethnic groups are as diverse as the region’s religions.
-Arabs, Azeris, Kurds, Persians, and Turks are the largest groups by population in the Middle East.
+Arabs, Azeris, Kurds, Persians, and Turks are the largest groups by population in the region.
 The region also has a significant minority population that includes Armenians, Assyrians, Circassians, Copts, Druze, Greeks, Jews, Maronites and Somalis, among others.
 The 17 countries that comprise the Middle East include: Bahrain, Cyprus, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, Turkey, , United Arab Emirates and Yeman.
 Explore the amazing Middle East Culture that has so much to offer to travel enthusiasts.